Mariamjaludi/module-one-final-project-guidelines-london-web-career-021819/README.md

 This project is licensed under the terms of the MIT license.

 ## Acknowledgments
-* Manuel's enthusiasm to test our project
+* Manuel's enthusiasm to test our project.
 * Marju's patience in helping us maneuver with ActiveRecord.
 * Wachira's positive vibes.